- New graduates who will be licensed in the state of Florida as RNs within no more than four weeks of the start dates listed below.

 - Complete all assignments in the program which include: projects, online courses, classes, journals and a career plan.

 - Complete all program evaluation and participant satisfaction surveys

 - There is a financial commitment by TMH to the residency program for each resident.
 TMH asks that each resident also commit to TMH for a period of two clinical years, which is supported by a $5,000 obligation to TMH by the resident if the agreement is not fulfilled.

 What is a Nurse Residency Program?

 The Nurse Residency Program at Tallahassee Memorial HealthCare is a year-long series of learning experiences designed to support new nurses as they transition into professional nursing practice.
-All new nurse graduates will be enrolled in the program and begin employment at TMH in one of the three groups admitted each year.
+All new nurse graduates will be enrolled in the program and begin employment at TMH in one of the four groups admitted each year.

 What are the criteria for admission?

-Full time RNs who are
+Full time RNs who are:

 - New graduates who will be licensed in the state of Florida as RNs prior to the date listed below.

 - Florida licensed RNs who have less than 6 months experience as a registered nurse in a hospital setting.